Annual Events & Festivals

 Winter

 Winter is a time of celebration in the midst of the deepest darkness of the year.
-While many cultures celebrate spiritual renewal and light overcoming darkness at this time, we keep in mind that Buddhist, Jewish, Muslim, Sikh, and other families in the School do not celebrate Christmas.
-The School welcomes families to share other traditions.
+Many cultures celebrate spiritual renewal and light overcoming darkness at this time and the school welcomes families to share other traditions.

 In the growing darkness of December, we seek to create an inner light in our school and community.
-The School fills with warmth and light with simple, yet very special festivities including the Evergreen Spiral and the Community Carol Sing.
+The School fills with warmth and light with simple, yet very special festivities including the Evergreen Spiral and the Seasonal Sing-Along.

 This is a family celebration, a time to sing both new and old favorites of the season, accompanied by live music.